By Erik Marcus

 - Kite-Hill: Cream Cheese and Soft Spreadable Cheese Alternatives

-- Miyoko’s Creamery: Farmhouse & Pepper Jack, Mozzarella, Cheese Wheels, & Cream Cheese
+- Miyoko’s Creamery: Mozzarella, Cheese Wheels, & Cream Cheese

 - Nona: Vegan Cheesy Sauces (Canada)

-- Nurishh: Slices, Shreds, Cubes, and Cream Cheese Style
+- Nurishh: Slices, Shreds, Cream Cheese, and Cubes

 - Nuts for Cheese: Organic Fermented Cashew Product